What's in Your Camera Bags?

 Contax 645, with an 80mm f2 and a 45mm f2.8 Carl Zeiss Lenses

 This camera is one of my favorites and in my opinion, is the best camera ever made.
 This auto focus camera shoots a rectangle, an actual 6x4.5 negative size.
-There are 32 images per roll on 220 film and 16 images per roll on 120 film.
-I use Kodak Portra 400 or 800 ISO film or Ilford Delta 3200 ISO film.
+There are 16 images per roll on 120 film.
+I use Kodak Portra 400 ISO film or Ilford Delta 3200 ISO film.

 Rolleiflex, with an 80mm 2.8 Carl Zeiss Optics Twin Lens